0xjcr/0xjcr/README.md

 I'm a Full Stack Developer with a strong passion for creating interactive and engaging web experiences.

-Currently working on improving DevOps, UI/UX, and animation libraries.
+Currently sharpening my skills in: DevOps, UI/UX, and animation libraries.

 ###  Front End Stack